Helliaca/SDL2-Game/README.md

 # SDL2-Game
 A small 2D, SDL2 Game written in C++ featuring destructive terrain, raycasts, tailphysics and more!

 This is what it looks like: https://www.youtube.com/watch?v=upb3DJJbQIM

 Only dependencies are the SDL2 and SDL2-image libraries.
+See [here](https://krother.gitbooks.io/objektorientierte-programmierung-mit-c/content/gitbook/SDL_unter_eclipse.html).

 All code was written by me and is public domain.

-Certain elements are heavily inspired by the Supreme Jeh'Oul bossfight from Wings of Vi (see https://www.youtube.com/watch?v=VD-y3-hH1do).

 # Controls
 - WASD to move the player